akutschi-archive/dokugo/exampleSite/content/documentation/dokugo/installation_gitlab/index.md

 ---

 This is even simpler than the deployment with [GitHub]({{< ref "../installation_github/index.md" >}}).
-It's just one file in the project root to run [GitLab CI/CD](https://docs.gitlab.com/ee/ci/) and deploy on [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/).
+It's just one file in the project root to run [GitLab CI/CD](https://docs.gitlab.com/ee/ci/) and to deploy on [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/).

 ## Requirements